3 South Africa navy personnel die after they are swept off a submarine deck during supply operation

 All seven submariners were recovered, but three were pronounced dead.
 A crew member from the helicopter who was dispatched as a “surface swimmer” to assist in the rescue operation was also recovered and is in the hospital alongside the four surviving submariners.

-The National Sea Rescue Institute and other emergency services were called in to help with the rescue, the Department of Defense said.
+The National Sea Rescue Institute and other emergency services were called in to help with the rescue, the Department of Defence said.
 There will be an inquiry into the failed operation and the resulting deaths, the department said.

-The South African National Defense Force, which comprises all the armed forces, said a female officer with the rank of lieutenant commander was among the three who died.
+The South African National Defence Force, which comprises all of the armed forces, said a female officer with the rank of lieutenant commander was among those who died.
+The victims were named after their families were informed.

 Cape Town and other areas on South Africa’s south coast have been hit by extremely rough seas since last weekend, caused by a phenomenon known as “spring tide.”